-16.4 Supported Date and Time Formats in ODV Spreadsheet Files

-ODV supports the single column ISO 8601 date/time format.
-This is the recommended date/time format for ODV import and export files.
+16.4 Supported Date and Time Formats in ODV Spreadsheet Files date/time format for ODV import and export files.
 In addition, ODV also supports a wide range of other date and time formats to allow easy import of data provided in one of the many custom file formats, commonly used in the scientific community.
 This includes many date and time specifications that differ in the order of the day, month, year values, and cases with day, month, year, hour and minute data in individual columns.